-Mason has served as a Social Good Fellow for the United Nations, is a former member of Intel's social media advisory board, and an investor in Makeshift Society, a communal workspace.
+She has served as a Social Good Fellow for the United Nations, and is a former member of Intel's social media advisory board.
 She was an advisor to Brizzly (acquired by AOL in 2010), and author of No One Cares What You Had for Lunch: 100 Ideas for your blog.

 In 2012, Mason co-founded Go Mighty, a 6,000-member web platform for Life Lists, and a strategic ad network that connects brands with influencers.
 Go Mighty has conceptualized and executed content campaigns for Old Navy, AT&T, the Clinton Foundation, Microsoft Bing, and a “Go Australia” campaign that was nominated for two Iris Awards.

 Between 2008-2013, the Mighty brand anchored five years of conferences, including Camp Mighty and Mighty Summit, sponsored by HP, McDonald's, and Land's End.
 The events raised over $80,000 for Charity Water.